Palestinian Authority Financing of Terrorism

 Though the Palestinians have repeatedly pledged to end terrorism and incitement – Yasser Arafat’s renunciation of terror was a prerequisite to the Oslo negotiations – the Palestinian Authority provides generous financial payments to terrorists and their families, creating incentives to attack Israelis.

 According to laws passed in 2004 and amended in 2013, Palestinians and Israeli Arabs who are convicted of terrorism are entitled to monthly stipends.
-Men who have served at least five years in Israeli jails, and women who served at least two, are entitled to these “salaries” for life.
+Men who have served at least five years in Israeli jails and women who served at least two are entitled to these “salaries” for life.
 Those imprisoned for three to five years receive $570 per month.
-Someone sentenced to 30 years or more is entitled to $3,400 per month.
+Someone sentenced to 30 years or more is entitled to $3,400 monthly.
 The more heinous the crime, the more money a prisoner receives.
-The government also provides health insurance and tuition for prisoners as well as their spouses and children.
+The government also provides health insurance and tuition for prisoners, their spouses, and children.
 Families of terrorists who have died or were wounded receive $1,560 plus monthly checks for at least $364.
 Members of PLO factions arrested outside of “Palestine” are also entitled to benefits.
 Israeli Arabs and Arab residents of Jerusalem receive bonuses.

 No Shortage of Funds for Terrorists

-The PA, which has been in dire financial straits, and is completely dependent on foreign aid for its survival, spends roughly $140 million on payments to terrorists who are in jail or have been released.
-In 2016, more than 32,500 martyrs’ families received payments of approximately $175 million.
+The PA, which has been in dire financial straits and is completely dependent on foreign aid for its survival, spends roughly $140 million on payments to terrorists who are in jail or have been released.
+In 2016, more than 32,500 martyrs’ families received approximately $175 million in payments.
 The figure for 2017 was $347 million, constituting roughly 7% of the PA budget.
 On March 4, 2018, Palestinian Authority Chairman Mahmoud Abbas approved the PA’s 2018 budget of approximately $5 billion.
 Roughly 7% of the budget (approximately $360 million) is allocated to two institutions that assist terrorists imprisoned in Israel, released terrorists, and families of “martyrs.”
 The institutions are the Commission of Detainees and Ex-Detainees Affairs and the Fund for Families of Martyrs and the Injured.

 The United States and some European countries have realized they are underwriting this “pay-for-slay” policy and called on Mahmoud Abbas to cease these payments.
 During their meeting in Bethlehem on May 23, 2017, President Donald Trump told Abbas to end the program, reiterating the demand he had made in their May 3 meeting at the White House (Nathan Guttman, “How Payments To Terrorists Became An Issue At The Trump-Abbas Meeting,” Forward, May 4, 2017; Jack Moore, “Trump Raged At Palestinian Leader Mahmoud Abbas In Bethlehem Meeting: ‘You Lied To Me,’” Newsweek, May 29, 2017).